Reconciling Lambek's restriction, cut-elimination, and substitution in the presence of exponential modalities: Conclusion

-We also plan to investigate calculi with modalities where not all of the structural rules ($(\WEAK)$, $(\EXC_i)$, and $(\CONTR)$) are kept.
-Once we remove $(\CONTR)$, the derivability problem becomes decidable and falls into the NP class.
-The interesting question is to determine precise complexity bounds (P or NP-hard) for the fragments with only one division and bang (if we have at least two of the three Lambek connectives, even the calculus without bang is NP-complete).
-The variants where we have only permutational rules (both $(\EXC_1)$ and $(\EXC_2)$, or only one of them) are particularly interesting for linguistic applications (see, for example,~\cite{MootRetore12}\cite{Morrill90}).
-The other question here is (un)decidability of the variant without $(\EXC_i)$ (only $(\WEAK)$ and $(\CONTR)$).

 In the case of commutative linear logic Nigam and Miller~\cite{Nigam09} consider calculi that have several modalities interacting with each other, and different modalities are controlled by different sets of structural rules.
 These modalities are called {\em subexponentials}.
-We plan to study subexponentials in the non-commutative case under the umbrella of the Lambek calculus.
+A systematic study of subexponentials in the non-commutative case, under the umbrella of the Lambek calculus and cyclic linear logic, is performed in~\cite{KanKuzNigSce18MSCS}.
+We also plan to study systems with (sub)exponentials, built on top of light~\cite{Girard98} and soft~\cite{Lafont04} linear logic.
+Some preliminary results in this direction were presented at the 2018 Mal'tsev Meeting~\cite{KanKuzSce18Maltsev}.

+It appears that the technique used in the \fbox{$\Leftarrow$} part of the proof of Lemma~\ref{Lm:AxToExp} is an non-commutative instance of {\em focusing}~\cite{Andreoli92,Nigam08}.
+Focusing techniques in the non-commutative case, for the Lambek calculus extended with subexponentials, are developed in~\cite{KanKuzNigSce18IJCAR}.